Thomasporta/thomasporta.github.io/projecttrain.md

 ### Role

 I was programmer and a technical artist for this game.
-I coded the train and its behaviour as well logic for core systems.
+I coded the train and its behaviour as well logic for core systems. <br>

 My Collaborator, Nick McKenzie, and I both coded  enemy AI and sensory systems for these AI agents.
 I also was in charge of creating the retro look -a post processing effect and an old school  texturing style coupled with low polygon models.
 I was in charge of creating the VFX such as blood splatters and AI shooting.

 ### Additional Screenshots